whennemuth/kuali-cloudformation/kuali_jenkins/documentation/jobs/kuali-build/job.md

     - **Feature**: This is an early stage build that targets a test branch and non-production landscape for testing.
 The steps taken are:
       1. Pull from a git feature branch
       2. Maven build, resulting in  a war file
-      3. Packaging of the war file into a docker image, which is published to a docker feature repository within our registry
+      3. Packaging of the war file into a docker image, which is published to a docker FEATURE repository within our registry
       4. Deployment of the newly published docker feature image to the selected landscape stack.
-This involves sending a command to resources within the stack to purge all related docker containers and images and re-launch new containers based on the new images available in the docker feature repository (these are downloaded).
+This involves sending a command to resources within the stack to purge all related docker containers and images and re-launch new containers based on the new image available in the docker FEATURE repository (these are downloaded).
     - **Pre-release:** This selection indicates readiness to move a feature build into the release category in preparation for the final release.
 A typical scenario occurs when having finished a feature and you want to move the EXACT build image destined for production out to the staging environment.
-No building or packaging takes place.
+This assumes that feature branch(s) have been merged into the release branch (bu-master).
 The steps taken are:
-      1. Pull the image from the feature repository
+      1. Pull from the git bu-master
-      2. Rename the image so as to indicate its upcoming new home in the release repository
-      3. Push the image to the release repository
-      4. Redeploy the release image to a target landscape, if a landscape stack is selected.
+      2. Maven build, resulting in  a war file
+      3. Packaging of the war file into a docker image, which is published to a docker RELEASE repository within our registry
+      4. Deployment of the newly published docker feature image to the selected landscape stack (probably staging).
+This involves sending a command to resources within the stack to purge all related docker containers and images and re-launch new containers based on the new image available in the docker RELEASE repository (these are downloaded).
     - **Release**: This selection indicates you are performing a final release to the environment you select (this should always be production).
 The steps taken are:
       1. Redeploy the release image to the target landscape *(this landscape would probably be production, running the prior release).*
+         This is basically step 4 of the Pre-release build type, but with the production landscape as the target.
   - **GIT_COMMIT_ID**
     This selection indicates exactly what is being built and deployed with respect to the source code.
     You typically set the value here indirectly through the other "GIT_" prefixed parameters.
 Experiment with these other parameters, and how it works becomes quickly self-explanatory.